 Booming market for marketing

+What’s causing this booming market for marketing expertise?
 Largely market fragmentation, says Jim McCoy, senior vice president of enterprise solutions for ManpowerGroup Solutions in Boston.
 Corporate marketers traditionally serve as the strategic bridge between a company’s public relations and advertising departments, ensuring that companies portray a consistent image in both news and advertising.

 “You have to understand what consumers respond to on each platform,” McCoy says.
 “TikTok tends to be more raw and personal; Instagram more polished; Facebook more staid.
 And then, of course, you have traditional newspapers and magazines.”

-Thus, companies are turning to freelance experts who specialize in these niche markets.Â
+Thus, companies are turning to freelance experts who specialize in these niche markets.

 Marketing niches

 The variety of work in this field is vast.
 You can specialize in social media strategy — i.e. which platforms deliver the best results for different types of companies.
-Or drill down to communicating on specific social media platforms, from Twitter to TikTok.
+Or drill down to communicating on specific social media platforms — from Twitter to TikTok.
 You can focus on search engine optimization — i.e. getting noticed by Google.
 Or ply your skills in paid advertising, email, influencer, or content marketing.

-There’s also a specialty niche for “conversion” marketing, which aims to boost the number of people who go from learning about a company to becoming customers.
+There’s also a specialty niche for “conversion” marketing, which aims to boost the number of people who go from learning about a company to becoming its customers.
 And, again, you don’t need a degree to establish your credentials here.

 “Many of the best people in the business are self-taught,” says McCoy.
 “It starts with a side hustle and often goes on to becoming a career.”